magepages/mpdocs/docs/mass-order-actions/index.md

   - Select **Yes**, the admin is allowed to change the status of the orders in the same state.
   - Select **No**, the admin is allowed to change the status of orders in the same state and not in the same order.

+- **Default Tracking Carrier**: choose the default value for Carrier of Tracking Information in the Order grid or Create Shipment pop-up

 #### 2. Create Invoice